ohiofi/APCSP-projects/apcspfiles/readingFilesInPython.md

 --------------

-When you're done working, you can use the **fh.close()** command to end things.
+When you're done working, you can use the **file.close()** command to end things.
 What this does is close the file completely, terminating resources in use, in turn freeing them up for the system to deploy elsewhere.

-It's important to understand that when you use the **fh.close()** method, any further attempts to use the file object will fail.
+It's important to understand that when you use the **file.close()** method, any further attempts to use the file object will fail.

 Notice how we have used this in several of our examples to end interaction with a file?
 This is good practice.